MIT-PSFC/POPSIM-Public/docs/development_workflow.md

 ## Dev Install

-- Install development related packages with `poetry install --with dev`
+- Install development related packages with `uv sync --group dev`
-- Run `poetry run pre-commit install` to install pre-commit hooks
+- Run `uv run pre-commit install` to install pre-commit hooks

 ## Branching
 Create a branch off `main` to commit your changes to.
 For those new to git workflows, [this tutorial](https://webtuu.com/blog/04/git-basics-branching-merging-push-to-github) may be helpful.